revien23/revien23/README.md

 # 📂 Featured Projects

-Here are some of the projects I've worked on or am currently developing.

-### 📦 Inventory Management System
+## 📦 Inventory Management System

-A project designed to improve how inventory is recorded, monitored, and managed.
+A project focused on improving the way inventory is recorded, monitored, and managed.

-**Features include:**
+### Features

 * 📋 Product management
 * 📦 Inventory tracking